Tom Homan: Second Trump administration (2025–present)

 In March 2025, two planeloads of people the Trump administration alleged were Venezuelan gang members were deported to El Salvador, defying a court order blocking the deportations.
 Homan told the media that the administration completed the deportations despite the court order because the court order was made when the planes were above international waters after leaving the U.S. He also said of deportations: "Another flight every day. [...]
 We are not stopping.
 I don't care what the judges think."

 On April 17, 2025, Homan was interviewed by Kaitlan Collins about the deportation of American citizens to foreign prisons.
 He said that was "out of his lane" and threw the question over to Attorney General Pam Bondi.

 The Trump administration said that around 140,000 people had been deported as of April 2025, though some estimates put the number at roughly half that amount.

-On May 27, The Washington Post reported that Homan has disclosed consulting fees from the private prison firm GEO Group, one of the two publicly traded companies that profit from Trump's remigration policy.
+On May 27, The Washington Post reported that Homan has disclosed consulting fees from the private prison firm GEO Group, one of the two publicly traded companies that profit from Trump's immigration policies.

-Homan has been critical of U.S. citizens and others actively using their constitutional and legal rights, and of Americans sharing knowledge of their rights, framing it as "defiance", and said people knowing their rights was harmful to law enforcement activities.
+Homan has been critical of people actively using their constitutional and legal rights and sharing knowledge of those rights, calling it "defiance", and has said that people knowing their rights impaired law enforcement activities.

+In a June 2025 interview, Homan said that deportations should prioritize those who had committed crimes in the US.